CodeReviewDAO/dxd_codereview/Reviews/451 - Analytics & Portfolio Management for DeFi Automatic Market Makers (AMM)/1 - Establish Infrastructure & Proof of Concept/Second_Rewiew.md

 ## General Observations

 Project meets the acceptance criteria.
-Code repo is avaialble , test scrips are written and CI actions has been used.
+Code repo is available, test scripts are written and CI actions has been used.

-Design diagrams and schemas ,which are also mentioned in milestone submission, are included in repository as pdf files and can be found under [schema folder](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/tree/main/src/schema)
+Design diagrams and schemas, which are also mentioned in milestone submission, are included in repository as pdf files and can be found under [schema folder](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/tree/main/src/schema)

 Infrastructure Diagram
 ![](assets/infra.png)

-[Mainnet](caspernet02.fluidefi.io:8888/status) and [Testnet](caspertest1.fluidefi.io:8888/status) nodes are active and located at :
+[Mainnet](caspernet02.fluidefi.io:8888/status) and [Testnet](caspertest1.fluidefi.io:8888/status) nodes are active and located at:
 Mainnet: caspernet02.fluidefi.io
 Testnet: caspertest1.fluidefi.io

-Public nodes planned to be used as backup nodes and which is fine in reviewer's opinion as it is it conforms to best practices.
+Public nodes planned to be used as backup nodes and which is fine in reviewer's opinion as it conforms to best practices.

 [Docs](https://analytics.fluidefi.com/api/docs/#overview) of API Definition for RESTful API calls available online.

 ![](assets/onlinedocs.png)

-OP's was reachable and has good communication.
+OP was reachable and has good communication.
 Issues reported by reviewer generally fixed immediately.

 Project has usage examples for each class in README but as mentioned in documantation review notes these should be reshaped in a seperate file and folder, also usage instructions and examples should be improved and extended.